Oushesh/Airbyte_LLM/README.md

-# Airbyte_LLM
-This is a test project to get data from different sources: for LLM
+## Why is ETL important in LLM?
+   Lots of data.
+As the number of frameworks available increase there is a problem that lots of connectors have to be written over and over again resulting in high engineering costs from teams.

+   As cloud computing came over, the costs of scaling went drastically down and ETL was bound to exist.
+ETL provides (Extract data from source connector, Transform the Data carry over to the Destination Connector.)

+    ETL vs ELT.
+    ETL: Extract Transform Load
+    Extract Load and then Transform (this one is more frequent since its easier to transport the data to destination and transform based on the different teams or stakeholders needs: example:
+    Business intelligence, Data Visualisation Tool.

-## ELT defacto: really good tool
+    ELT defacto: really good tool
-   * Extract - API, Database
+       * Extract from Source Connector
-   * Load - Databases: eg.
+         Load - Databases: Supabase, posgresql
-   *        Datawarehouses: eg. Snowflake
+                Datawarehouses: eg. Snowflake (holds data ready for consumption)
-   *        DataLakes: eg. s3 Buckets
+                DataLakes: eg. s3 Buckets (holds all structured types)

          * Transform - dbT (write sql models on top of the data)

-## Terminologies Understanding:
-    As the word says data being from raw to being converted --> DataLakes (raw data) --> DataWarehouse(converted Data as in processed Data) ready to be consumed by neural networks.
+       * Goal: Derive Insights to help better sales.

+s
 ## Goal:
    With all those Data then you can derive insights: